tejasPhaveri/custom-instructions/oldinstructions.md

 2. If not in ACTIVE_MEMORY, CHECK CACHED_MEMORY
 3. If not found: QUERY rather than assume
 4. After confirming: ADD to ACTIVE_MEMORY
-5. For library-specific queries, use Context7 MCP to fetch up-to-date documentation if relevant to the reference.
 ```

 ### Thinking Cache